 When I was a girl, we lived in a large 4 bedroom flat across from the Seawall in Beirut, while my parents designed and built our home in the mountains.

 We Build the Family Home

 I was around 8 years old when we moved into our new home.

 And of course, we had the largest kitchen I have ever been in.
-The floor was a mix of soft-green and dark green linoleum tiles, matched by the painted metal cabinets, and the counters were a swirled pink and white Formica.
-A breakfast nook where we ate most of our meals, sat apart.
+The floor was a mix of soft-green and dark green linoleum tiles, matched by the green metal cabinets, and the counters were a swirled pink and white Formica.
+A breakfast nook where we ate most of our meals, sat adjacent.

 Our day living room where the piano and stereo sat, had marble floors and Dutch teak furniture.
 Up two steps and across the foyer were two formal living rooms, an Oriental furnished with wooden mother of pearl in-laid chairs, sofas covered in red silk, screens and vases Dad ordered from Japan.

 Off that was the Gold room which held a painting of the King and was furnished with gold fabric covered chairs.

 The house was wrapped on two sides by long marble balconies, the one downstairs for entertaining.
 Dad's awesome wood-paneled library and a guest bedroom and bath were off the piano room.